component/onload/Readme.md

 # onload

-  Add onload transitions to DOM elements that emit "load" events such as images.
+  Add onload transitions to DOM elements that emit "load" events such as images by adding ".preload" and ".onload" classnames accordingly.

 ## Installation